 Owning a registered trade mark has a number of advantages.

 In order to obtain a registered trade mark, it is necessary to file a trade mark application for the mark covering a particular country (e.g. UK or USA) or region (e.g. the European Union).

 Your mark will usually be accepted for registration if it satisfies two main criteria.

 First, it must not be descriptive of the goods or services of interest to you.
 If used incorrectly, the trade mark is liable to become a generic term which can affect the validity of your legal rights in the trade mark.
 Examples of this include, 'fibreglass', 'velcro' and 'jet ski'.

 Second, the mark must not be confusable with an earlier mark that is registered and/or used for the same or similar products.

 If your mark meets both of these conditions, it will usually be accepted for registration.

-Before 31 December 2020 it was possible to register your trade mark in the European Union register.
+Before 31 December 2020 it was possible for UK businesses to register their trade marks in the European Union register.
 This covered the whole of the European Union including the UK.
-As of 1 January 2021 this EU trade mark is split and you now also have a comparible UK registration.
-Both your EU and UK registrations must be renewed every 10 years.
+As of 1 January 2021 this EU trade mark was split and now trade mark owners also need to have a comparable UK registration.
+Both EU and UK registrations must be renewed every 10 years.